RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/hard_work.md

 this expression of myself and my highest potential is, in the public mind, either a luxury of the privileged or a positive indication that the
 "meritocracy" is _working_--it makes me feel frustrated and delegitimized.
-I am  expressing myself forcefully about this because I see that distiction between _luxury_ and _human right_ as the deciding factor that makes the difference between whether I'm a person engaged _with_ the rest of humanity in a common cause or just another aristocrat running around on his estate with a butterfly net, wondering why the grubby people in the slums don't just pull themselves up by their bootstraps.
+I am  expressing myself forcefully about this because I see that distiction between _luxury_ and _human right_ as the deciding factor that makes the difference between whether I'm a person engaged _with_ the rest of humanity in a common cause or just another aristocrat running around on his estate with a butterfly net, wondering why the people in the workhouses don't just pull themselves up by their bootstraps.
 I _really don't want to be the second one,_ but I can't convince myself that I'm not.
 I have had pretty good access to the apparatuses of power--that is one of the things that privilege means--and nowhere have I found a guild system or community of practice to support the work that I'm doing now, despite my knowledge that I've put in the effort and paid my dues to get to this point.
 If that's _my_ experience as a mediocre-but-privileged person trying to pursue personal fulfillment,